-GB) ecs.s3.large (quad-core 8 GB) ecs.m1.medium (quad-core 16 GB) Default pay-as-you-go instance quota 30 Request increase via ticket Number of disks within a single instance API 5 (including the system disk) No higher configurations exist Support for pay-as-you-go ephemeral disks Supported For APIs, open a ticket.Other types do not support this disk type.
-Capacity of a single ephemeral disk 20 to 1,024 GB No higher configurations exist Total ephemeral disk size for a single instance 2,048 GB No higher configurations exist Number of snapshots (Number of disks)64 No higher configurations exist Capacity of a single basic cloud disk 5 to 2,000 GB No higher configurations exist List of available system images List of images for sale on the official website (10 images at present) Common users cannot change; for others, open a ticket to add other images Number of images 30 Request change via ticket Available incoming bandwidth for a public network Up to 200 Mbps No higher configurations exist Available outgoing bandwidth for a public network Up to 200 Mbps No higher configurations exist Available range of public network outgoing traffic Up to 200 Mbps No higher configurations exist Number of instances allowed in a single security group 1000 No higher configurations exist Number of authorization rules for a single security group 100 No higher configurations exist Security group quota 100 Request increase via ticket Maximum number of security groups that a single instance can belong to 5 No higher configurations exist Restrictions on image and instance types Instances with 4 GB or more of memory cannot use 32-bit images N/A

-Adding new disks for ephemeral disk instances Not supported N/A Changing the configuration of an instance with ephemeral disks Bandwidth is adjustable No exceptions (cloud disks can be used for attachment) Relationship between the system disk and data disk If the system disk is a cloud disk, all data disks must be cloud disks N/A Total number of pay-as-you- go cloud disks that can be purchased ECS Instance Quota 5 Open a ticket Basic cloud disk capacity 5 to 2,000 GB No higher configurations exist User restrictions for the creation of pay-as-you-go cloud disks Users must pass real-name authentication (for buy only) N/A Range of system disk attaching points /dev/xvda N/A Range of data disk attaching points /dev/xvd[b-z] N/A Number of EIPs for a single user 20 Request change via ticket EIP available bandwidth range 0 to 200 Mbps Request increase via ticket Number of VPCs for a single user 1 Request change via ticket VPC optional CIDR range 192.168.0.0/16, 172.16.0.0/12, and their subnets Request change via ticket Number of VSwitches for a single VPC 24 Request change via ticket Number of route entries in a route table 48 Request change via ticket Capacity of a single SSD cloud disk 20 to 2,048 GB No higher configurations exist Capacity of a single Ultra Cloud disk 20 to 2,048 GB No higher configurations exist -
+Number of snapshots (Number of disks)64 No higher configurations exist Capacity of a single basic cloud disk 5 to 2,000 GB No higher configurations exist Number of accounts to share a single custom image with 50 No higher configurations exist List of available public images List of images for sale on the official website Common users cannot change; for others, open a ticket to add other images Available inbound bandwidth for Internet access Up to 200 Mbps No higher configurations exist Available outbound bandwidth for Internet access Up to 200 Mbps No higher configurations exist Number of instances allowed in a single security group 1,000 No higher configurations exist Number of authorization rules for a single security group 100 No higher configurations exist Security group quota 100 Request increase via ticket Maximum number of security groups that a single instance can belong to 5 No higher configurations exist Restrictions on image and instance types Instances with 4 GB or more of memory cannot use 32-bit images N/A Adding new disks for ephemeral disk instances Not supported N/A Changing the configuration of an instance with ephemeral disks Bandwidth is adjustable No exceptions (cloud disks can be used for attachment) Relationship between the system disk and data disk If the system disk is a cloud disk, all data disks must be cloud disks N/A Total number of Pay-As-You- Go cloud disks that can be purchased ECS Instance Quota 5 Open a ticket Basic cloud disk capacity 5 to 2,000 GB No higher configurations exist User restrictions for the creation of Pay-As-You-Go cloud disks Users must pass real-name authentication (for buy only) N/A Range of system disk attaching points /dev/xvda N/A

+Range of data disk attaching points /dev/xvd[b-z] N/A Capacity of a single SSD Cloud Disk 20 to 2,048 GB No higher configurations exist Capacity of a single ultra Cloud Disk 20 to 2,048 GB No higher configurations exist

+Besides all listed in the preceding table, neither does ECS support:

+- Sound card applications. - The installation of external hardware devices such as hardware dongles, USB drives, external hard drives, and the USB security keys issued by banks. - SNAT and other IP packet address translation services.
+Achieve this using an external VPN or proxy. - Multicast protocol.
+If multicasting services are required, unicast point-to-point method is recommended. - Virtual application installation or subsequent virtualization such as when using VMware.

+For limitations of VPC, see Limitations in VPC Product Introduction for details.